 The study is funded by the Wellcome Trust and is being conducted as a multi-centre trial at the University of Oxford and at the University of Bangor recruiting participants from the area around the two cities.

-Recruitment for this trial is now closed, and the results will be available in 2012.
+Recruitment for this trial is now closed.

 Information for Researchers